Nampeyo

 Nampeyo (1859 – 1942) was a Hopi-Tewa potter who lived on the Hopi Reservation in Arizona.
 Her Tewa name was also spelled Num-pa-yu, meaning "snake that does not bite".
 Her name is also cited as "Nung-beh-yong," Tewa for Sand Snake.

-She used ancient techniques for making and firing pottery and used designs from "Old Hopi" pottery and sherds found at 15th-century Sikyátki ruins on First Mesa.
+She used ancient techniques for making and firing pottery and used designs from "Old Hopi" pottery and shards found at 15th-century Sikyátki ruins on First Mesa.
 Her artwork is in collections in the United States and Europe, including many museums like the National Museum of American Art, Museum of Northern Arizona, Spurlock Museum, and the Peabody Museum of Archaeology and Ethnology at Harvard University.

 A world record for Southwest American Indian pottery was declared at Bonhams Auction House in San Francisco on December 6, 2010, when one of Nampeyo's art works, a decorated ceramic pot, sold for $350,000.

 Early life

 Nampeyo was born on First Mesa in the village of Hano, also known as Tewa Village which is primarily made up of descendants of the Tewa people from Northern New Mexico who fled west to Hopi lands about 1702 for protection from the Spanish after the Pueblo Revolt of 1680.
-Her mother, White Corn was Tewa; her father Quootsva, from nearby Walpi, was a member of the Snake clan.
+Her mother, White Corn was Tewa; her father Quootsva, from nearby Walpi, was a member of the Snake clan of the Hopi Nation.
 According to tradition, Nampeyo was born into her mother's Tewa Corn clan.
+Tradition also gave her paternal grandmother the role of naming her.
+Her grandmother, a member of the Snake clan, named the baby Tcu-mana, or snake-girl in the Hopi language.
+Her mother's family, who she lived with, spoke Tewa, and so called her Nampeyo, which has the same meaning.
 She had three older brothers, Tom Polacca, Kano, and Patuntupi, also known as Squash; Her brothers were born from about 1849 to 1858.
 Nampeyo could not read or write and never went to school.

 William Henry Jackson first photographed her in 1875; she was reputedly one of the most photographed ceramic artists in the Southwest during the 1870s.

-About 1878 or 1881, Nampeyo married her second husband, Lesou, a member of the Cedarwood clan at Walpi.
+Shortly after this photograph, Nampeyo married Kwivoya, but their marriage was unsuccessful and they never cohabitated.
+About 1878 or 1881, Nampeyo married her second husband, Lesou (or Lesso), a member of the Cedarwood clan at Walpi.
 Their first daughter, Annie, was born in 1884; William Lesso, was born about 1893; Nellie was born in 1896; Wesley in 1899; and Fannie was born in 1900.